sign up log in

 Because we seem to be living in a period of time where people like to ‘own’ the dominant narrative (or propaganda) in matters and bend reality towards their own selfish interests by silencing or ridiculing their opponents that disagree with them (and risk ruining the selfish/self serving narrative they are creating) - instead of seeking what is honest and truthful by being open minded about things.

 To admit you are wrong means giving your opponents the opportunity to say ‘see they were wrong so listen to me because I am always right’.
-Eg those who are bullish on property (for their of self serving financial interest) spend their time ridiculing anyone who risks destroying their narrative that house prices always go up or double every 10 years (so ‘be quick’) by calling them doom gloom merchants - and people are afraid of being seen in a negative light by others, even in the persist of the truth.
+Eg those who are bullish on property (for their of self serving financial interest) spend their time ridiculing anyone who risks destroying their narrative that house prices always go up or double every 10 years (so ‘be quick’) by calling them doom gloom merchants - and people are afraid of being seen in a negative light by others, even in the pursuit of what is good and what is true.
 It’s a sad indictment of where we are at as a society.
 Definitely not the society I remember 20+ years ago where seeking what was true and what was good was greater than focusing on creating propaganda or narratives that best suited your own selfish interests.
-Eg ‘I have a housing portfolio so anyone who wants my net worth to drop is a negative person and must be a doom gloom merchant’ - instead of asking ‘is having such expensive housing relative to our incomes a good thing for the people of our nation going forward and if not, how do we correct that’
+Eg ‘I have a housing portfolio so anyone who wants my net worth to drop is a negative person and must be a doom gloom merchant’ - instead of asking ‘is having such expensive housing relative to our incomes a good thing for the people of our nation going forward and if not, how do we correct that and am I culpable in the creation of that problem’.

 Up